sjl/.plan/README.markdown

 I think I found a couple that might work: Quicksand and Nunito.
 Of the two, Nunito seems a little nicer to me.
 Will need to try it in some graphs and see how it works.

+## 2023-09-17

+Trying to get ahead of classwork for the next couple of weeks, since I've got so many other things going on.

+Did the reading for BS521 for the next two weeks.